Docker

 - Before the docker CLI sends the context to the docker daemon, it looks for a file named

-in the root directory of the context.
+.dockerignorein the root directory of the context.
 If this file exists, the CLI modifies the context to exclude files and directories that match patterns in it.
-This helps to avoid unnecessarily sending large or sensitive files and directories to the daemon and potentially adding them to images usingADD
+This helps to avoid unnecessarily sending large or sensitive files and directories to the daemon and potentially adding them to images usingADDorCOPY.

 FROM